gtker/wow_messages/wowm_language/src/spec/compression.md

 # Compression

-In `wowm` both messages and individual variables can have the `compressed` tag.
+In `wowm` both messages and individual arrays can have the `compressed` tag.

+Before the compressed data there is a `u32` with the size of the data after decompression.
+This is present both for entire messages that are compressed and for individual arrays.

 Both variables and messages can be decompressed with zlib.